broadinstitute/keras-rcnn/README.rst

     model = keras_rcnn.models.RCNN(image, classes=len(classes) + 1)

-model.compile(optimizer)

-and pass our preferred optimizer to the compile method:
+and pass our preferred optimizer to the `compile` method:

 .. code:: python